aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/tsom-gedalyah-readings/the-story-of-gedaliah-as-told-by-titus-flavius-josephus-in-antiquities-of-the-jews-book-10.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-And, when they observed (the nature of) the land[foot]text uncertain; Lat. renders "observed that the land was ruled in peace."[/foot] and the kindness and friendliness of Gedaliah, Yoḥanan and the leaders with him came to feel a very great affection for him and told him that Baalis, the king of the Ammonites, had sent Yishmael to kill him by treachery and in secret, in order that Yishmael might rule over the Israelites,[foot]Cf. Yirmiyahu 40:11[/foot] for he was of the royal line.
+And, when they observed (the nature of) the land[foot]text uncertain; Lat. renders "observed that the land was ruled in peace."[/foot] and the kindness and friendliness of Gedalyah, Yoḥanan and the leaders with him came to feel a very great affection for him and told him that Baalis, the king of the Ammonites, had sent Yishmael to kill him by treachery and in secret, in order that Yishmael might rule over the Israelites,[foot]Cf. Yirmiyahu 40:11[/foot] for he was of the royal line.
 </div></td></tr>